shrimantasatpati/Skill-India/README.md

 # Skill-India-Internship
-This repository contains codes on basic python projects like inventory management, breast cancer detection
+This repository contains codes on basic python project IMS